naganandhinisakthivel/TFT/README.md

-This file contains the same of my dataset.
+This file contains the sample of my dataset.